atsesiksun/SQL/README.md

 This query checks the difference between 2 databases using metadata:

-1. Check whether 2 databases have same tables - return the table names for all tables that exist in any 1 database only
+1. Check whether 2 databases have same tables - return the table name for all tables that exist in any 1 database only

-2. Check whether 2 databases have same number of columns in all tables - return the table names and column numbers for all tables that don't have same number of columns
+2. Check whether 2 databases have same number of columns in all tables - return the table name and column number for all tables that don't have same number of columns

-3. Check whether 2 databases have same column orders in all tables - return the table names, column ids and column names for all columns that don't have same column orders
+3. Check whether 2 databases have same column orders in all tables - return the table name, column id and column name for all columns that don't have same column orders

-4. Check whether 2 databases have the same column data type for all columns in all tables - return the table names, column ids, column names, type id, type name and max length for all columns that don't have same column data type
+4. Check whether 2 databases have the same column data type for all columns in all tables - return the table name, column id, column name, type id, type name and max length for all columns that don't have same column data type

-5. Check whether 2 databases have same nullable preference for all columns in all tables - return the table names, column ids, column names and is_nullable for all columns that don't have same nullable preference
+5. Check whether 2 databases have same nullable preference for all columns in all tables - return the table name, column id, column name and is_nullable for all columns that don't have same nullable preference

-6. Check whether 2 databases have same default preference for all columns in all tables - return the table names, column ids, column names and has_default for all columns that don't have same default preference
+6. Check whether 2 databases have same default preference for all columns in all tables - return the table name, column id, column name and has_default for all columns that don't have same default preference

-7. Check whether 2 databases have same indexes in all tables - return the table names, index ids, index type, and index type description for all tables that don't have same index
+7. Check whether 2 databases have same indexes in all tables - return the table name, index id, index type, and index type description for all tables that don't have same index

 ## Compare Tables

 This query creates a store procedure that accepts a list of tables as a string parameter "@ListOfTables" and an output string parameter @sql1.
 The store procedure compares the columns and values for all tables listed in @ListOfTables and return the number of tables that have similar columns and list all similar values.

 Steps: